 The person or people named in the plan schedule as the life or lives covered.
+The benefits of the plan depend on the lives of those people.

 Major hospital

 An institution in one of the accepted countries (see section 6.4), which has facilities for diagnosis, treatment and major surgery and has accommodation for in-patients.
 It does not include a long-term nursing unit, a geriatric or pre-convalescent ward, or an extended-care facility for convalescence, rehabilitation or other similar function.
 We reserve the right to insist that a major hospital is a hospital in Ireland or the United Kingdom.